Data-Forge-Solutions/real_time_note_taker/README.md

 cargo run --release
 ```

+### Automatic file mode

+Passing `--file <PATH>` will load notes from the given file and save them back on exit.

 ### Custom key bindings

-Press the key shown as `Keys` in the help line to open the key binding menu.
-Use
-the arrow keys to select an action and press <kbd>Enter</kbd> to assign a new
+Press the key shown as `Keys` in the help line to open the binding menu.
+Use the arrow keys to select an action and press <kbd>Enter</kbd> to assign a new key.
+Bindings are stored in `keybindings.json` inside the configuration directory (typically `~/.config/rtnt`).
-key.
-If the chosen key is already bound you will be asked to confirm replacing
-that binding.
-Bindings are stored in `keybindings.json` inside the application
-configuration directory (typically `~/.config/rtnt`).

-### Automatic file mode

-Passing `--file <PATH>` to the binary will load notes from the given file and automatically save them back on exit.

 ## Library Usage